Last updated: May 29, 2026

 Do I call the AAA or my county senior center first?

-For meals, rides, local activities, and many in-home supports, your county senior center or county aging provider is often the fastest first call.
-If you are not sure who serves your county, start with your regional AAA or the Bureau of Senior Services.
+For meals, rides, activities, and many in-home supports, the county senior center or county aging provider is often the fastest first call.
+If you are not sure who serves your county, call the regional AAA.

-Can an Area Agency on Aging help me apply for Medicaid?
+Can an AAA help me apply for Medicaid?

-An Area Agency on Aging may explain options and refer you to the right office, but Medicaid eligibility is handled through state benefit rules and related review steps.
-For long-term care at home, ask about ADW, Medicaid Personal Care, and other in-home programs.
+An AAA may explain options and refer you to the right office, but Medicaid eligibility is handled through Medicaid rules and review steps.
+For care at home, ask about ADW, Medicaid Personal Care, Lighthouse, and county aging services.

-Some aging services are free, some ask for voluntary donations, and some require Medicaid or other eligibility.
-Ask the provider whether there is a fee, donation request, waiting list, or income review before you start.
+Some services are free, some ask for voluntary donations, and some require eligibility review.
+Ask the center about fees, donations, membership rules, waitlists, and transportation rules before you go.

 Can I get paid to care for my parent in West Virginia?

 Sometimes, but not through every program.
-ADW Personal Options may allow some relatives to be paid when all program rules are met, while other programs may use agency workers or offer respite instead of family pay.
+ADW Personal Options may allow some relatives to be paid when program rules are met.
+Other programs may use agency workers or offer respite instead.

 What if my county has a waitlist?

 Ask to be placed on the waitlist and also ask what backup services are available while you wait.
-You may need to check meals, transportation, Medicaid, Lighthouse, caregiver support, 211, and local charities at the same time.
+Check meals, transportation, Medicaid, Lighthouse, caregiver support, WV 211, and local charities at the same time.

 Who helps with nursing home complaints?